-There are 3 things I want in a stock research tool:
+There are 3 things I want in the best stock research tool:

 - I want it to let me create different screeners exactly the way I want and save it for reuse again and again,

 - I want it to be easy to integrate in my workflow.
 So well designed that it is actually a pleasure to use.
-You know the feeling where the software or the tool gets out of your way and connects you intimately with the data, and,
+You know the feeling where the software or the tool gets out the users way and connects you intimately with the data, and,

 - I want this tool to seamlessly integrate with my watchlists and portfolio tracking and at the same time give me the flexibility to manage them the way I want